OUR Research Scholar Positions

 • Full-time participants cannot attend summer classes while simultaneously participating in the program.
 However, part-time participants may attend summer classes during the program.

-• Students read through project descriptions provided by Charlotte faculty on Experience, here.
+• Students read through project descriptions provided by Charlotte mentors on our internal competitions portal, here.

 • Students identify the top 3 projects in which they would like to engage.

 • Students fill out an application for one of the OUR positions and include their top 3 projects.
-Applications are filled out in the Experience portal.
+Applications are filled out in the Internal competitions portal.

 • OUR Team matches students with faculty projects.